LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/blacklizard_app_finarch.rst

 If `app_equity_can_vote_for_delegates` flag is set in the app record, app equity shares can vote for app delegates.
 If `app_equity_max_inflation` is set to a number greater than zero, app delegates can earn equity by signing off on app state.
 The `app_num_delegates` field tells how many delegates the app has -- an app can have a single delegate.

 App delegates collectively have authority over the semantics of the app.
 In particular, platform assets (i.e. the core asset, BitAssets or UIA's) sent to the app ID are redistributed among users of the app according to the consensus of the app delegates.
-Thus you can have an app for e.g. a prediction market which takes BitUSD from some users and redistributes to other users based on arbitrary things.
+Thus you can have an app for e.g. a prediction market which takes USD from some users and redistributes to other users based on arbitrary things.

 Any app delegate can initiate a transfer from the app's operational funds.
 Such a transfer is included in the signed state as well.
 This is the only way for funds to move out of an app's operational balance.